minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

 First, we run `make kat`.
 After that successfully finishes.
 You can run `grep 'DJANGO_SUPERUSER_PASSWORD' .env` to get the password for the super user.
 The login e-mail is "superuser@localhost".

-After logging in, openKAT will guide you through their first time setup.
+After logging in, openKAT will guide you through their first-time setup.

 1. Click the "Let's get started" button.
 2. Input the name of your company (or just any name since this is a test run)